The sustainability report

 33 Supplier assessment with regard to human rights

 40 Supplier evaluation with regard to social impact

 42 Customer health and safety

-*Borders: "A+W" refers to all companies of Amstein + Walthert Holding AG including internal stakeholder groups such as employees, management etc. "Outside A+W" describes impacts that arise in our stakeholder groups, e.g. in our supply chain, but also in the communities at our sites or at our customers.
+*Borders: "A+W" refers to all companies of Amstein + Walthert Holding AG including internal stakeholder groups such as employees, management, etc. "Outside A+W" describes impacts that arise in our stakeholder groups, e.g. in our supply chain, and also in the communities at our sites or at our customers.

-We have prepared our sustainability report in accordance with the guidelines of the Global Reporting Initiative (GRI).
-We are guided by the GRI standards (2016) and have chosen the core option.
+This report has been prepared in accordance with the GRI Standards: Core option.
 The GRI Content Index lists the selected topics and refers to the corresponding content.